huggingface/transformers/docs/source/en/model_doc/musicgen_melody.md

 >>> model.generation_config.max_length = 256
 ```

-Note that any arguments passed to the generate method will **supersede** those in the generation config, so setting
-`do_sample=False` in the call to generate will supersede the setting of `model.generation_config.do_sample` in the
+Note that any arguments passed to the generate method will **supersede** those in the generation config, so setting `do_sample=False` in the call to generate will supersede the setting of `model.generation_config.do_sample` in the generation config.
-generation config.

 ## Model Structure

 The MusicGen model can be de-composed into three distinct stages:
 1. Text encoder: maps the text inputs to a sequence of hidden-state representations.
-The pre-trained MusicGen models use a frozen text encoder from either T5 or Flan-T5
+The pre-trained MusicGen models use a frozen text encoder from either T5 or Flan-T5.
 2. MusicGen Melody decoder: a language model (LM) that auto-regressively generates audio tokens (or codes) conditional on the encoder hidden-state representations
-3. Audio decoder: used to recover the audio waveform from the audio tokens predicted by the decoder
+3. Audio decoder: used to recover the audio waveform from the audio tokens predicted by the decoder.

-Thus, the MusicGen model can either be used as a standalone decoder model, corresponding to the class [`MusicgenMelodyForCausalLM`],
-or as a composite model that includes the text encoder and audio encoder, corresponding to the class
-[`MusicgenMelodyForConditionalGeneration`].
-If only the decoder needs to be loaded from the pre-trained checkpoint, it can be loaded by first
-specifying the correct config, or be accessed through the `.decoder` attribute of the composite model:
+Thus, the MusicGen model can either be used as a standalone decoder model, corresponding to the class [`MusicgenMelodyForCausalLM`], or as a composite model that includes the text encoder and audio encoder, corresponding to the class [`MusicgenMelodyForConditionalGeneration`].
+If only the decoder needs to be loaded from the pre-trained checkpoint, it can be loaded by first specifying the correct config, or be accessed through the `.decoder` attribute of the composite model:

 ```python
 >>> from transformers import AutoConfig, MusicgenMelodyForCausalLM, MusicgenMelodyForConditionalGeneration